BFPC Logo Frequently Asked Questions:

 There are a few reasons why boarding your pet really has their best interest in mind, especially over somebody just checking in on them a couple of times a day.
 Here are some of those reasons:

-One is company.
-At a boarding facility your pet is looked in on several times a day.
-They are in the company of humans or other pets in the same room (don't forget they are pack animals).
+One big reason is companionship.
+At a boarding facility your pet is looked in on throughout the day.
+They are constantly in the company of humans or other pets (let's not forget they are pack animals).
 Because of this there is less time for them to feel lonely and they won't spend their days walking from room to room searching for you.

 Another reason is that a quality boarding facility is designed to be as escape proof as possible.
 Let's face it, if your pet's family isn't home, they don't want to be home either.
-They may try to escape to go looking for you.
-I have personally heard of a dog jumping over a six foot high fence after being let out in the morning when his family wasn't home and another breaking out a window.
+They may try to escape to go looking for you once they realize you aren't coming home at your normal time.
+I have personally heard of a dog jumping over a six foot high fence after being let out in the morning when his family wasn't home, and another breaking out a window.
+And then there are the two Labs who broke out of the room they were supposed to be confined to and somehow managing to turn on the water in an upstairs bathroom... $20,000 damage was done by the time someone came back to check on them.

 In conclusion, boarding your pet should not be thought of any differently than sending a child to camp.
 They are more adaptable than we often give them credit for.